 As we settled in, it wasn’t difficult to get past that ‘this is an interview’ vibe, because it wasn’t really.
 It was lunch.
 And it turned out we had a lot in common.
 If I had done the most basic research on them before this meeting, I would have ruined the genuine surprise.

 The first thing we established sitting down was that Bo Ningen all live in London.
 Hackney to be more specific.
 A five-minute walk from my recently vacated flat.
 I lived there for eight years and we share a love of Palm II, the green grocers off the high street.
 It carries Einstök beer among many others.
 I asked Bo Ningen if they knew Tonkotsu or Off Broadway.
 A ramen noodle restaurant and a cocktail bar which Emma and Byron own respectively.
 Of course they did.
 They have eaten at Tonk more than once.
-Funny, because after seeing their show last night Emma was like “I must get them over for a show at Tonk!”
-Thinking they lived in Japan.
+Funny, because after seeing their show last night Emma was like “I must get them over for a show at Tonk!” assuming that they lived in Japan.

 We talked about touring and living in and out of different places at a quickened pace.
 Though they live in London, they haven’t lived much in London lately, as they’ve been on the road.
 It turns out that Bo Ningen have a tour manager in common with Jófríður.
 Jófríður also worked with her when Pascal Pinon went to Japan.
 Sometimes you have to travel far to find good people who have been around the corner all along.